nest/nestml/doc/pynestml_toolchain/extensions.rst

 modification operations, this class represents a data structure which is able to hold all invariants of a neuron model.

-Having a modified metamodel, it remains to adapt PyNestML to retrieve invariants from the parse tree.
-PyNestML delegates the initialization of an AST to the *ASTBuilderVisitor* class, cf. `Section 1 <front.md>`__.
+Having a modified metamodel, it remains to adapt PyNESTML to retrieve invariants from the parse tree.
+PyNESTML delegates the initialization of an AST to the *ASTBuilderVisitor* class, cf. `Section 1 <front.md>`__.
 `Figure 4.2 <#fig4.2>`__ illustrates how the AST-building routine has to be adapted to regard the new *invariant* block.
 Here, it is also